willGuimont/Glyph/README.txt

 	Yes, to use the compile function, you will need g++ to compile.
-	On Windows: download MinGW at "https://sourceforge.net/projects/mingw/?source=typ_redirect" and be sure to check g++ Don't forget to add "C:\MinGW\bin" to your path environment variables then reboot On Linux: I think you can get your shit together
+	On Windows: download MinGW at "https://sourceforge.net/projects/mingw/?source=typ_redirect" and be sure to check g++ Don't forget to add "C:\MinGW\bin" to your path environment variables then reboot On Linux: I think you can get it working alone
-	On Mac: Fuck you
+	On Mac: Too bad...

 How to run .gly scripts?
 	1. cd your way to glyph install folder (where glyph.exe is)